Thomas Aldridge

-Thomas Aldridge, also known as Tom Aldridge, is an English television and theatre actor.
+Thomas Aldridge, also known as Tom Aldridge (born 1982), is an English television and theatre actor.
 He is best known for playing Ron Weasley in Harry Potter and the Cursed Child in London's West End.
 He is married to West End actress Helen Owen.

 Early career

 Born in Essex, Aldridge has been working in professional theatre and television since the 1990s.
 As a child actor, he made his professional theatre debut in the Catherine Cookson play Fifteen Streets, at the Queen's Theatre Hornchurch.
 He then went on to feature in programs such as Our Boy with Ray Winstone, The Bill and London's Burning.
 After leaving school he played the role of Jenkins in Boyz Unlimited and Danny in the second series of the BBC drama Hope and Glory.